Error996/bdvl/README.md

 ##### `scary_*`
  * bedevil will hide from defined scary processes, paths or environment variables.
- * See [`inc/hiding/evasion/evasion.h`](https://github.com/naworkcaj/bdvl/blob/master/inc/hiding/evasion/evasion.h) for the things that bedevil will (do its utmost best) hide from.
+ * See [`inc/hiding/evasion/evasion.h`](https://github.com/naworkcaj/bdvl/blob/master/inc/hiding/evasion/evasion.h) for the things that bedevil will (do its utmost best) to hide from.
  * Subsequently subverting detection by temporarily 'uninstalling' the rootkit until given scary item has finished execution.
  * i.e.: Calling `ldd` on a dynamically linked binary will not reveal the location of the rootkit.
    * Initially, calling `ldd` as a regular user will appear to show an incorrect permissions error, as the regular user doesn't have sufficient permissions required to be able to temporarily uninstall the rootkit.